gablilli/hidewixstudioads/README.md

 ## Domain and Hosting
 ### Domain
 Now we need where to host our site.
-We can use [eu.org](https://eu.org) (but the domain registration is really slow) or [us.kg](http://us.kg), wich I would right now reccomend, even for its compatibility with CloudFlare.
+We can use [eu.org](https://eu.org) (but the domain registration is really slow) or [us.kg](http://us.kg) with his [repo](https://github.com/DigitalPlatDev/FreeDomain), wich I would right now reccomend, even for its compatibility with CloudFlare.
 ### Hosting
 We have our domain.
 For hosting, right now, I've found only a solution, [FreeHostia](https://www.frehostia.com), but it's pretty stable.
 We register on their site (they will not ask for your credit card) and then connect our domain via NameServers in the us.kg's reserved area (dns1.freehostia.com and dns2.freehostia.com).